 - Created out of the descending colon.

-- Stool is usually soft.
+- Bowel movements are usually soft.

 - Stoma is usually located on the left side of the abdomen.